seanGSISG/claude-code-extension-patcher/README.md

 ⚠️ **Bypasses ALL permission prompts.** Claude auto-approves everything.
 Use in trusted dev environments only.

+## What's Next?
+(Help Wanted!)

+We're looking for more features to add.
+Ideas:

+- 🎨 **Custom themes** - More color schemes beyond cyan
+- ⌨️ **Keyboard shortcuts** - Quick access to common actions
+- 📊 **Token counter** - Real-time usage display
+- 💾 **Auto-save sessions** - Persistent conversation history
+- 🔍 **Enhanced search** - Better file/code search integration
+- 📝 **Custom prompts** - Pre-built prompt templates
+- 🎯 **Context presets** - Quick workspace context switching
+- **Your idea here!**

+Have a feature request?
+Open an issue!
+Want to build it?
+PR welcome!

+## Contributing

+This project proved that community-driven enhancements work.
+Anthropic literally added our main feature.
+Let's keep going.

+**Philosophy**: Build it as a patcher → Prove demand → Get it into core → Move to next feature

 ## Credits

 **Created by**: [seanGSISG](https://github.com/seanGSISG)
-**Co-creator**: Anthropic's Claude Code
+**Co-creator**: Anthropic's Claude Code **Achievement**: Successfully influenced official product roadmap 🏆

-*Yes, we used Claude Code to patch itself.
+*We used Claude Code to patch itself.
 The assistant helped write the tool that modifies the very extension it runs in.
-If that's not peak 2025 developer workflow, we don't know what is.*
+Then Anthropic made it official.
+Peak 2025 developer workflow.*

 ## Files

-- `patch-cc-code.sh` - The patcher
+- `patch-cc-code.sh` - Legacy bypass mode patcher (still works for v2.0.1-2.0.27)
 - `CLAUDE.md` - AI agent bootstrap file
 - `CHANGELOG.md` - Version history
-- `.archive/` - Deprecated version-specific scripts
+- `.archive/` - Historical artifacts of our successful campaign